-New arrangements for training product development commenced in January 2016.
+New arrangements for Training Package review and development commenced in January 2016.
 These arrangements consider the needs of employers of all sizes, across all industry sectors, and ensure the delivery of high quality Training Packages that are nationally endorsed and internationally regarded.

 Industry References Committees (IRCs):